Personalized Workout & Meal PlansGet Started

 The type of belt squat machine you buy is largely dependent on the amount of money you're spending.
 Most people will enjoy a lever arm machine without many gripes even though you might experience a slight forward pull.
-However, if you're willing to fork out some more cash then a cable belt squat machine might be a better choice.
+However, if you're willing to fork out some more cash then a cable pulley version might be a better choice.

-A good sign of a well built belt squat machine will use 11 gauge steel.
+A good sign of a well built machine will use 11 gauge steel.
 To give you an idea of what to expect, the lightest machine on our list was from Titan Fitness as it weighs in at 232 pounds while Rogue's Rhino belt squat machine weighs over 500!
-Expect a quality belt squat machine to have a maximum weight capacity of 700 to 1000 pounds.
+Expect a quality piece of equipment to have a maximum weight capacity of 700 to 1000 pounds.

 Besides the beefy frame you should also be on the lookout for any extras the machine offers such as adjustable handles, adjustable racking positions, safety stoppers, weight plate storage posts and band pegs.

 Belt squat machines have quite the range in price tags, on the low end you can expect to pick one up for $700 like the one from Titan Fitness and on the high end you could spend well over $4k.
 We believe the sweet spot is from $700-$1300.